Your Guide to Minnesota Health Insurance

 People of color and American Indians (13.9 percent)

 The Minnesota Health Insurance Exchange

-MNsure is unique in that there is a reinsurance program, which essentially reimburses insurers for costly claims.
+MNsure is one of seven states with a reinsurance program, which essentially reimburses insurers for costly claims.
 This results in lower total claims costs for insurers and is transferred to you in the form of lower monthly payments to your health insurance company.